-(1) An Aboriginal and Torres Strait Islander corporation must hold an AGM within 5 months after the end of its financial year.

-(2) An offence against subsection (1) is an offence of strict liability.
+- (1) An Aboriginal and Torres Strait Islander corporation must hold an AGM within 5 months after the end of its financial year. - Penalty: 10 penalty units. - (2) An offence against subsection (1) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code. - (3) An AGM is to be held in addition to any other meetings held by an Aboriginal and Torres Strait Islander corporation in the year.

-- (3) An AGM is to be held in addition to any other meetings held by an Aboriginal and Torres Strait Islander corporation in the year. - (4) An Aboriginal and Torres Strait Islander corporation that has only 1 member is not required to hold an AGM under this section.
+(4) An Aboriginal and Torres Strait Islander corporation that has only 1 member is not required to hold an AGM under this section.